knwin/generic/jupyter_kernels.md

 # Adding Kernels to Jupyter notebook and Jupyterlab
 On a Jupyter notebook, there is an optoin to chose which kernel to run for the notebook.
 It also appeares similar option but with icons when creating a new notebook.

+Sometime you may not see kernels under the said folder in this case run following

+`ipython kernel install --user --name=projectname`

 <img src="images\kernel_selection1.png"></img>

 <img src="images\kernel_selection2.png"></img>